The Core Curriculum

-In their first semester of enrollment, all freshmen must register for courses in English composition and mathematics, based on their placement test results.
+In their first semester of enrollment, all freshmen must register for courses in English Composition and in Mathematics, based on their placement test results.
 Students who do not complete these requirements satisfactorily and in a timely fashion may be subjected to restricted registration.
-More specific information is available from faculty advisors and the deans.
+More specific information is available from faculty advisors and the Deans.
 As determined by placement results, students who are not adequately prepared may be required to take zero-credit developmental courses prior to beginning the core requirements in composition and mathematics.

 Core Requirements for Traditional Day Students

-Take one of the following sequences freshman year:
+Take one of the following sequences in freshman year:

 CM-104 & CM-115: Introduction to English Composition I & II